 If one of these conditions is not satisfied, the distribution of the test statistic has to be obtained via a Monte Carlo simulation.
-This means that we generate many fictive experiments of H_0 and count how many of those have values of the test statistic that exceed the one which has actually been observed.
-The corresponding fraction is the p-value for H_0 .
+This means that we generate many fictive experiments of $H_0$ and count how many of those have values of the test statistic that exceed the one which has actually been observed.
+The corresponding fraction is the p-value for $H_0$ .
 This is a fairly involved procedure because each simulation includes fitting of the free parameters of the two hypotheses.
 In Ref.
-[82] it is shown that the asymptotic behavior of the distribution can be described by an analytical function.
+[65] it is shown that the asymptotic behavior of the distribution can be described by an analytical function.
 In this way the amount of simulation can be reduced.

-Example 135.
-Distribution of the likelihood ratio statistic We consider a uniform distribution (H_0) of 1000 events in the interval [0,1] and as alternative a resonance with Gaussian width, $\sigma = 0.05$, and arbitrary location μ in the range $0.2 \leq \mu \leq 0.8$ superposed to a uniform
+Example 133.
+Distribution of the likelihood ratio statistic

+We consider a uniform distribution $(H_0)$ of 1000 events in the interval [0,1] and as alternative a resonance with Gaussian width, $\sigma = 0.05$ , and arbitrary location $\mu$ in the range $0.2 \le \mu \le 0.8$ superposed to a uniform distribution.
+The free parameters are $\varepsilon$ , the fraction of resonance events and $\mu$ .
+The logarithm of the likelihood ratio statistic is